May 03 , 2021

 2. Shoe Construction

-The construction of a shoe is how the uppers and soles hold together; two main ways being stitched or glued.
+The construction of a shoe is how the uppers and soles hold together, with the two main ways being stitched or glued.

 3. Shoe Production